๐Ÿ—บ๏ธIntro to World Geography

 Why This Matters

-Lakes aren't just blue spots on a map—they're windows into how physical geography shapes human settlement, economic activity, and environmental systems.
-When you study world lakes, you're being tested on your understanding of tectonic processes, climate patterns, hydrology, and human-environment interaction.
+Lakes aren't just blue spots on a map.
+They're windows into how physical geography shapes human settlement, economic activity, and environmental systems.
+When you study world lakes, you're really being tested on your understanding of tectonic processes, climate patterns, hydrology, and human-environment interaction.
 Each lake on this list demonstrates specific geographic principles: why some lakes form in rift valleys while others fill glacial basins, why salinity varies dramatically, and how human decisions can transform or destroy entire water systems.

 Tectonic and Rift Valley Lakes